-Appendix 1 - Shared glossary of terms
+Appendix 1 - Shared Glossary of Terms for Racial Literacy

-A shared glossary of terms (racial literacy) kindly provided by Hackney Council.
+A Shared Glossary of Terms for Racial Literacy is provided below kindly shared with us by Orlene Badu.
 This has been created to support staff, settings and communities when discussing equalities and race in a safe space.

-A shared language allows all staff to have a clear understanding of the terms we use, and the meaning attached.
+A shared language allows all staff to have a clear understanding of the terms we use and the meaning attached.
 It is to secure understanding and inform discussion.
 It is not exhaustive, but merely an aide in the journey to achieve open conversations and support the development of our culture of equality and equity.